Intervalon 2D-Interval Explorer

-I say this because, traditionally intervals have been understood as 2D-like things, even if not so explicated, but today, too many people think just otherwise.
+I say this because, traditionally intervals have been understood as 2D-like things, D# and Eb flatly discrete, but today too many people think just otherwise.

 The idea of 2D Interval

-- has long been around, for centuries, since when C-D-E and F-G-A-B began to be sung straight, regular.
+- has long been around, for centuries, since when C-D-E and F-G-A began to be sung straight, regular.

 Meantone, granted not restricted to 12 (or any number) keys per octave, is the very embodiment of it.

-If you sing or play thus regularly (and not in 12ET) for years, a sense of an 2D space would build up gradually, wherein intervals can reside stable, easy, even touchable, believe me.
+If you sing or play thus regularly (and not in 12ET) for years, a sense of an 2D space would build up gradually, wherein intervals can reside stable, easy, even touchable, then follows cadenza, kontrapunct, inner voices.

-- An interval can be represented technically as (a,b), where a and b are two basic interval elements.
+- An interval can be represented technically as coordinates (a,b), where a and b are any two basic interval elements.

-If you pick out a second and a minor third as the two basic interval elements, among other ones, (1,0) and (0,1) respectively, then a fifth is (2,1), two seconds and one minor third, and an octave is (3, 2), three seconds and two minor thirds.
+If you pick out a second and a minor third as the two basic interval elements, (1,0) and (0,1) respectively, then a fifth is (2,1), two seconds and one minor third, and an octave is (3, 2), three seconds and two minor thirds.

 - Harmonic-Series tones can also be residents in this 2D space, getting assigned 2D intervals relative to the primary tone, possibly with fractional elements.

-Intervalon is designed to be very true to it.
-Explore the 2D space and touch sounds with it!
+Intervalon is designed to be purely true to it.

 - Tunings, straight ones such as meantones and Pythagorean, and additionally irregular (undulated) ones such as Werckmeister and Vallotti, are defined 2D-interval wise.